top of page

 Is auction better than private sale in Melbourne?

-It depends on buyer competition, property quality, and market momentum.
+It depends on the market, the property and your intention.
 Auctions can outperform when demand is strong and the home has broad appeal.
-Private sale can be safer in softer markets or for niche properties.
+Private sale can be safer in softer markets or for niche properties or if you are not 100% certain with selling.

 What happens if my property passes in at auction?

 It means bidding didn’t reach the reserve.
-Typically, the highest bidder earns first right to negotiate immediately after.
-If you don’t secure a deal quickly, the property risks going stale.
+Typically, in Melbourne, the highest bidder earns first right to negotiate immediately after.
+If you do not secure a deal soon after passing in, the property risks going stale, and the vultures will swop.

 Can I accept an offer before auction?